AugustinMauroy/scholarsuite/docs/Prisma.md

 - `id`: unique identifier for the student
 - `firstName`: first name of the student
 - `lastName`: last name of the student
-- `dateOfBirth`: date of birth of the student
+- `dateOfBirth`: optional date of birth of the student
-- `classId`: identifier of the class of the student
+- `classId`: optional identifier of the class of the student
-- `contactEmail`: contact email address of the student
+- `contactEmail`: optional contact email address of the student
 - `enabled`: state of the student (enabled or disabled) (default: true)
 - `createdAt`: creation date of the student for internal use
 - `updatedAt`: modification date of the student for internal use
-- `Class`: relationship with the class of the student
+- `Class`: optional relationship with the class of the student
 - `Grades`: relationship with the grades of the student
 - `DisciplinaryReports`: relationship with the disciplinary reports of the student
 - `Attendance`: relationship with the attendance records of the student